Coagulation and diffusion: a probabilistic perspective on the Smoluchowski PDE: Homogeneously distributed particles in the torus

 \end{subsection} \begin{subsection}{Quantifying the correction} The discussion in the preceding section reveals that our computation of $\tfrac{\dd h_N(t)}{\dd t}$ for $t = 0$ may have exceptional features which change as $t$ increases.
 In fact, as we will see, this change will be apparent already when $t$ reaches the order of $\eps^2$.
 To understand the change quantitatively, we want to return to Lemma~\ref{lemtpexpress} and use the right-hand side of (\ref{hnexp}) to compute $\tfrac{\dd h_N(t)}{\dd t}$ for $t > 0$.
 This involves computing the terms $\PP_N(\surv_t)$ and $\PP_N\big( \surv_{t + \delta}^c \big\vert \surv_t \big)$ appearing on the right-hand side of (\ref{hnexp}), when $t > 0$ is fixed, and $\delta > 0$ is infinitesimally small.
 Reexpressing the events in terms of the coupling $\coup$, $\surv_t$ is the event that the tracer particle survives until time $t$, and $\surv_t \cap \surv_{t + \delta}^c$ is the event that the tracer particle changes its status from surviving to ghost during the short time interval $[t,t + \delta]$.

 \begin{claim} Suppose that $\delta \eps^{-2} \searrow 0$ as $N \to \infty$.
 Then

 as $N \to \infty$, where $u:\R^d \to [0,1]$ is specified in Proposition~\ref{prop.heur}. \end{claim}

-Seeking to justify this claim, we let $C_{i,j}(t,\delta)$ denote the event that \begin{itemize} \item $\vert X_i(t) - X_j(t) \vert \leq \eps$, \item and these two particles collide during $[t,t+\delta]$. \end{itemize} As we now record, the event $\surv_t \cap \surv_{t + \delta}^c$ is characterized up to a probability of smaller order by the survival of the tracer particle until time $t$ and the presence at time $t$ of some other surviving particle in $X_1(t) + \ball_\eps$, a set that contains the interaction range of the tracer particle, which during $[t,t + \delta]$ collides with the tracer particle.
-(Here, $\ball_\eps$ denotes the Euclidean ball of radius $\eps$ about the origin, so that, since the support of $V$ is contained in the Euclidean unit ball, the set $X_1(t) + \ball_\eps$ indeed contains the interaction range of the tracer particle.) \begin{claim} For each $t > 0$, there exists $C_t > 0$ such that
+Seeking to justify this claim, we let $C_{i,j}(t,\delta)$ denote the event that \begin{itemize} \item $\vert X_i(t) - X_j(t) \vert \leq \eps$, \item and these two particles collide during $[t,t+\delta]$. \end{itemize} As we now record, the event $\surv_t \cap \surv_{t + \delta}^c$ is characterized up to a probability of smaller order by the intersection of the following events: \begin{itemize} \item the survival of the tracer particle until time $t$; \item the presence at time $t$ of some other surviving particle in $X_1(t) + \ball_\eps$, (a set that contains the interaction range of the tracer particle); \item and the collision of that other particle with the tracer particle during $[t,t + \delta]$. \end{itemize} (Here, $\ball_\eps$ denotes the Euclidean ball of radius $\eps$ about the origin, so that, since the support of $V$ is contained in the Euclidean unit ball, the set $X_1(t) + \ball_\eps$ indeed contains the interaction range of the tracer particle.) \begin{claim} For each $t > 0$, there exists $C_t > 0$ such that

 \end{claim} {\bf Sketch of proof.} The claim will emerge from two assertions.
 First,

 and, second, for some $t$-dependent constant $c > 0$,

 The second bound holds because, as we described in Section~\ref{sec.meanfreepath}, the tracer particle will survive to any time $t$ with some positive, $t$-dependent probability, and it is then liable to collide with some other particle at a rate of order one.